Managing Your Executive’s Day

 Session 3: Juggling Tasks

-Do you believe multi-tasking makes you more efficient?
+Do you believe multitasking makes you more efficient?
 Our brains cannot process two things at once using two sections of our brain.
 However, we can juggle many items concurrently.
 We have immediate focus and peripheral vision.
 Juggle tasks through a diversity of tasks.
-Top priority is to maintain your focus.
+The top priority is to maintain your focus.
 Do tasks come before projects?
 Use your body language and physical actions and physical space to engage your focus.

 Session 4: Prioritizing

 Do you set priorities for yourself and your leader?
 We often struggle with conflicting priorities and deadlines.
 Learn how to prioritize better.
 “As soon as possible” is not a true deadline.
 Find out in this video what you should ask your leader instead.
 Hear Joan and Jasmine’s system for prioritizing, and learn how to discuss this with your leader.
-Learn Joan’s secret weapon to discover impact for prioritizing your day.
+Learn Joan’s secret weapon to discover the impact of prioritizing your day.